Goal 1 – Self Determination

 Values Into Action

 Values Into Action will help people with disabilities find and build relationships and friendships using the Friend to Friend (F2F) program.
-Facilitated information sharing will enable participants to explore their neighborhoods, towns, and even virtual communities.
-Technical assistance sessions will target the expanded focus on the experiences of people with disabilities and the lessons to be learned from each other, on their own terms.
-The impact of the project will be measured by how many people identify as empowered because of the knowledge, mentoring, and support received.
-Success will also be realized when people begin making their own decisions about where and with whom they choose to spend time and experiences, in the pursuit of authentic friendships.
+Facilitated information sharing will help participants explore their neighborhoods, towns, and virtual communities.
+Technical assistance sessions will focus on the experiences of people with disabilities and the lessons learned from each other.
+The project impact will be measured by how many people identify as empowered because of the knowledge, mentoring, and support received.
+Success will be when people begin making their own decisions about where and with whom they choose to spend time in the pursuit of authentic friendships.

 Goal 4 – Self Advocate Leadership